 What Foods Should a Child with ADHD Avoid?

-Certain foods have been identified as contributing to ADHD-oriented behaviors.
+Certain foods have been identified as contributing to ADHD behaviors.

-These are fast food items, red meat, processed meats, potato chips and other similar snack chips, high fat dairy products, and soft drinks.
+These may include fast food items, red meat, processed meats, potato chips and other similar snack chips, high fat dairy products, and soft drinks.
+But note, this is not the case for every child with ADHD.

 If fast food and other processed foods have a stronghold in your child’s diet, you can slowly reduce and minimize them as much as possible.